monetha/payment-plugin-php-sdk/README.md

 if ($result) {
     echo 'OK'; // or just send 'No Content' status code like http_response_code(204);
 } else {
-    // Send appropriate code to Monetha in case of any error http_response_code(500);
+    // Send appropriate code to Monetha in case of any error occurred on e-shop side http_response_code(500);
 }
 ```